 The IEP is developed by a team of school personnel for students requiring a special education program.
 The medical component outlines "related services" including nursing services needed for this student.
 Information regarding the process for developing an IEP can be found on the Department of Education

 website.
 Certified School Nurses should be part of the team for all students in their caseload requiring nursing services as a related service.

 IDEA and the 504 Rehabilitation Act require schools to discuss transportation issues within the process of developing an IEP or 504 plan.
 The ITP provides a standard tool for schools in evaluating the transportation needs of students and can be found on the Department of Health Individualized Transportation Plan

 504 Service Agreement

-The 504 Service Agreement is required, under the federal Rehabilitation Act of 1974 for students in regular education who require "accommodations" due to a disability.
+The 504 Service Agreement is required, under the federal Rehabilitation Act of 1973 for students in regular education who require "accommodations" due to a disability.
 In Pennsylvania, students are either eligible for an IEP or a 504 Service Agreement, not both.
-Examples of 504 Service Agreements can be found on the Chronic Disease page of this website under the respective disorders.

 Chapter 15 of Title 22 of the regulations of the State Board of Education addresses the responsibility of school districts to comply with the requirements of Section 504 of the Rehabilitation Act of 1973 and its implementing regulations at 34 CFR Part 104 (relating to nondiscrimination on the basis of handicap in activities receiving federal financial assistance).
 The purpose of the federal law and the state regulations is to require that public educational agencies ensure that protected handicapped students have equal opportunity to participate in school programs and extracurricular activities to the maximum extent appropriate to the ability of the protected handicapped student in question.